Dead or Alive (band)

-In 2021, Fan the Flame (Part 2): The Resurrection, a "lost" album recorded in the nineties, was completed and issued for the very first time.
+Pete Burns died on October 23, 2016, bringing Dead or Alive to a definitive end.
+Steve Coy died on May 4, 2018.
+In 2021, Fan the Flame (Part 2): The Resurrection, a "lost" album recorded in the 1990s, was completed and issued for the very first time.

-Two of the band's singles reached the US Top 20 on the Billboard Hot 100: "You Spin Me Round (Like a Record)" (No. 11 in August 1985), and "Brand New Lover" (No. 15 in March 1987).
-"You Spin Me Round (Like a Record)" peaked at No. 1 for two weeks in 1985 in the UK, then charted again in 2006 following Burns's appearance on the television reality show Celebrity Big Brother and on season 4 of Stranger Things.
-It also became the first of two singles to top the Billboard Hot Dance Club Play chart.
-In December 2016, Billboard ranked them as the 96th most successful dance artist of all time.
+"You Spin Me Round (Like a Record)" charted again in 2006 following Burns's appearance on the television reality show Celebrity Big Brother, and again in 2022 after its inclusion on season 4 of Stranger Things.
+In December 2016, Billboard ranked Dead or Alive as the 96th most successful dance artist of all time.